Rikiza89/Firewall-prototype/README.md

 ## Disclaimer

 This software is provided for educational purposes only.
-The authors are not responsible for any misuse or damage caused by this program.
+The author is not responsible for any misuse or damage caused by this program.
 Always ensure you have proper authorization before monitoring or filtering network traffic.

 ## Contact